Quick Answer:

 Grooming Tips

-- Brush outside during heavy shedding to contain the fur
+- Brush outside or in a contained area during shedding season — the amount of fur is shocking

-- Don't shave Labs - their double coat regulates temperature
+- Never shave a Labrador — their double coat regulates temperature year-round and may not grow back properly

 Finding a Labrador Retriever-Experienced Groomer